tarasov1812/econect/README.md

 **<h1>The 2024 NASA Space Apps Challenge</h1>**

-**Challange:** Tell Us a Climate Story!
+**<h3>Challange:** Tell Us a Climate Story!</h3>

-**Description:** EcoNet is an app designed to raise awareness about the impact of greenhouse gases.
-It starts with a 3-minute video showing Earth's deterioration, where the planet asks a little girl—symbolizing hope—for help.
-EcoNet serves as a social network promoting sustainable development for everyone.
+**<h3>Description:** Our project, EcoNect, is based on raising awareness about the impact of greenhouse gases on our planet.
+This will be done through an application.
+When opened, the app will display a 3-minute video that tells the story of our planet.
+It shows how the Earth has been deteriorating and, as a last hope, the Earth asks for help from a little girl.
+This girl represents hope for change and shows that we still have time to save the planet.
+As a solution, EcoNet is presented as a social network where you can discover ways to help the environment.
+It aims to promote sustainable development and make it accessible to all audiences.</h3>

+**<h3>Application Screenshots</h3>**
 ![MainPage](screenshots/screen1.png)
 ![MainPage](screenshots/screen2.png)